Singh’s TPG-Axon Capital Management buys a new stake in Equinix

 Dinakar Singh’s TPG-Axon initiated a new position in Equinix Inc. (EQIX), a global interconnection and data center company, that accounts for 6.09% of the fund’s portfolio.

-Interested in COR?
+Interested in EQIX?
 Don't miss the next report.

-Receive e-mail alerts for new research on COR
+Receive e-mail alerts for new research on EQIX

 Equinix provides a choice of data center offerings primarily comprised of colocation, interconnection solutions, and managed IT infrastructure services.
 Its Americas revenues derive primarily from colocation and related interconnection offerings, and EMEA and Asia-Pacific revenues derive primarily from colocation and managed infrastructure offerings.